omarathon/tabula/README.markdown

 Gradle unit test results go to a HTML file which is pretty good, so you probably don't want to spend too long trying to make the console output more verbose.

-If you run `node_modules/.bin/gulp` from inside the `web` folder in a tab, that will constantly build assets and JRebel will then sync these across to the war, along with WEB-INF content such as Freemarker views.
+If you run `npm run watch` from inside the `web` folder in a tab, that will constantly build assets and JRebel will then sync these across to the war, along with WEB-INF content such as Freemarker views.

 Some other useful Gradle commands: